 Okay, so one of these isn’t a culture thing.
-I just felt like taking a shot at the American Disney Parks that currently, as of April 2022, have 1 parade between 6 of them.
-That can’t be right.
-(Checks notes) Yeah, that’s correct.
-Both of Tokyo Disneyland’s parades, Dreaming Up! and Dreamlights, are spectacular and well worth your time whether you’re generally a fan of parades or not.
+I just felt like taking a shot at the American Disney Parks that currently, as of April 2022, have 2 parades between 6 of them.
+Tokyo Disneyland recently debuted a new daytime parade to go along with the classic Dreamlights.
+Both are spectacular and well worth your time whether you’re a fan of parades or not.

 The biggest difference that you’ll likely find in Tokyo Disney Resort is the style of fandom.
 Guests obviously love attractions and shows, just like most of us, but there is an emphasis on characters.
 This stretches throughout Japan and is a part of the broader Kawaii Culture which essentially means a culture of cuteness.
 Ranging from handwriting to Hello Kitty, this culture celebrates charming and vulnerable characters and items.
 This stretches to Tokyo Disney Resort in the form of a true love of Duffy the Bear, Mickey’s teddy bear.
 Duffy is in nearly every show and there are plush Duffy’s all around the park.
 It doesn’t stop with Duffy, as there are an amazing assortment of random characters in parades and shows that everyone seems to love.

-A few weeks ago was Mickey’s 91st birthday, not a landmark one by any means, and the wait times to meet him at Tokyo Disneyland were around 10 hours long.
+As an example, a few years ago was Mickey’s 91st birthday, not a landmark one by any means, and the wait times to meet him at Tokyo Disneyland were around 10 hours long.
 Considering that I wouldn’t wait more than 15 minutes to meet the wonderful Mouse, it’s quite a change.
 I find it all adorable as it adds a quirky, whimsical feel to the parks.
 Kawaii Culture is an interesting topic that really takes more than two paragraphs to describe.
 It doesn’t really affect a foreigner’s visit in terms of a touring plan but it’s incredibly noticeable from all of the matching outfits that guests wear to Duffy invading your every thought.

 A restrained and extremely respectful culture